 the planetary positions (perhaps this was just the easiest fix for a mechanical

 suggested that a heliocentric system would simplify the models but this

 idea seemed too revolutionary to most people.
-Improved observations by
+Improved (but non-magnified) observations by

 Brahe coupled with mathematical analysis by